Skip to main content

 Salary Configuration

-• Salary components — Choose which parts of compensation to include (base salary, bonuses, allowances, etc.)
+• Salary components — choose which parts of compensation to include (base salary, bonuses, allowances, etc.)

-• Session overrides — Adjust component selection for a specific analysis without changing your org-wide defaults
+• Session overrides — adjust component selection for a specific analysis without changing your org-wide defaults

-• Normalization — All salaries are converted to a common monthly basis.
-Annual salaries are divided by 12, hourly rates are converted using contracted hours
+• Normalization — all salaries are converted to a common monthly basis.
+Annual salaries are divided by 12; hourly rates are converted using contracted hours

+Employees with zero or invalid salary data are automatically excluded.
 Evenpay supports two salary modes: Agreed salary (current contractual salary — the default for standard reporting) and Historical salary (for tracking how gaps evolve over time using stored snapshots).

 Analysis Modes